-If you have already tried DIY Social Media and ready to take it to the next level, a social media management team can be your answer.
+If you have already tried DIY Social Media and are ready to take it to the next level, a social media management team can be your answer.

 They can maintain your brand’s voice, interact with the audience on your social media page, and answer any inquiries that may be sent via DMs.

 Building your brand online does not have to be rocket science (neither does it require you to become a social media expert!).
 It does require some planning and market research, consistency, and focus on your audience.
-Take each of these steps one at a time, implement in your business and track what works for you.
+Take each of these steps one at a time, implement them in your business and track what works for you.